We've covered everything you need to know for the brain neuropsychology chapter to smash your exams.

 fMRI scanners are a popular method for researchers due to their accuracy but also the fact there is fewer health risks involved, unlike the use of X-rays or radioactive substances.

 Aim: To explore the connection between different types of memory and brain activity.

 Study design: Case studies were used.

 Method: Six volunteers were injected with a gold radioactive isotope which spread within the bloodstream and up to the brain.
 The gold isotope had a half-life of only 30 seconds and therefore presented little risk to participants.
-The distribution of the isotope was measured using a PET scanning technique called regional cerebral blood flow, which measures blood flowing in different areas of the brain.
+The distribution of the isotope was measured using a PET scanning technique called regional cerebral blood flow, which measures blood flow in different areas of the brain.

 Tulving’s study compared episodic memory, in this case, the memory of something participants had experienced personally like a trip or holiday, with semantic memory, such as knowledge they had learned through reading a book.
 Researchers also compared whether the memory was recent or established some time ago.
 The volunteers all chose their own topics.

 Each volunteer lay on a couch and closed their eyes and began thinking about their chosen topic.
 After 60 seconds, the gold isotope was injected and 7-8 seconds, a rCBF reading was taken.
 The reading lasted 2.4 seconds and consisted of 12 rapid scans of 0.2 seconds each.